pillopk/consoleasync/documentation/references.md

 ```c#
 string ToFileSize()
 ```
-Return a string with the long value converted as file size (Eg. 10Bt / 10Mb / 10Gb)
+Return a string with the value converted as file size (Eg. 10Bt / 10Mb / 10Gb)

 [back to top](#References) - [back to summary](summary.md)